weiserlab/ambuj/position.md

 **Please note:** Even though GRE is part of the admission requirement.
 We may consider some applications despite not having a GRE score.
 Hence, please consider applying to the program even if you don't have a GRE score.

-### Please note the deadline for PhD application: 15th December 2022
+### Please note the deadline for PhD application: 15th June 2023

 ----
 ## Regarding Positions

 **Research Assistant:** Scholars without a PhD degree may apply for these positions.
 Typically, this means having bachelor's/master's degrees.
 This position enables scholars to conduct quality research, and decide if they would want to pursue PhD studies.
 This research experience allows scholars to be more competitive for applications for PhD studies at leading universities.
-Typical salary: 5000 to 6000 SGD/month
+Typical salary: 5500 SGD/month

 **Research Scientist:** These positions are for scholars who have recently graduated with a PhD degree in areas such as electronics, communication and computer science.
 They are fully funded position that are equivalent to being a postdoctoral scholar.
-Typical salary: above 7000 SGD/month based on qualification and merit.
+Typical salary: above 8000 SGD/month based on qualification and merit.

 ----
 ## National University of Singapore